esccode/esccode.github.io/_posts/2023-01-30-security-jobs.md

 - **Alerting**: the automated analysis of correlated events.
 - **Dashboards**: tools can take event data and turn it into informational charts to assist in seeing patterns, or identifying activity that is not forming a standard pattern.
 - **Compliance**: Applications can be employed to automate the gathering of compliance data, producing reports that adopt to existiong security, governance and auditing processes.
+- **Retention**: Employing long-term storage of historical data of facilitate correlation of data over time, and to provide the retention necessary for compliance requirements.
+The long term data retention is critical in forensic investigations as it is unlikly that the discovery of a network breach will be at the time of the breach occuring.
+- **Forensic analysis**: The ability to search across logs on diffrent nodes and time peeriods based on specific criteria.
+This mitigates having to aggregate log information in your head or having to search through thousands of logs.

 ### Correlation rules examples